First World War memorial, 1924, by Sir Edwin Lutyens with later additions for the Second World War.

-* Architect: by the nationally renowned architect Sir Edwin Landseer Lutyens (1869-1944), who designed extant 58 memorials at home and abroad including the Cenotaph in Whitehall;
+* Architect: designed by the nationally renowned architect, Sir Edwin Landseer Lutyens (1869-1944), who designed 58 extant memorials at home and abroad including the Cenotaph in Whitehall;

-* Design: among the more ambitious of Lutyens’ eight cenotaph memorials, here incorporating obelisks and a War Stone;
+* Design: among the more ambitious of Lutyens’ six memorials incorporating obelisks;

 Sir Edwin Lutyens OM RA (1869-1944) was the leading English architect of his generation.
 Before the First World War his reputation rested on his country houses and his work at New Delhi, but during and after the war he became the pre-eminent architect for war memorials in England, France and the British Empire.
 While the Cenotaph in Whitehall (London) had the most influence on other war memorials, the Thiepval Arch was the most influential on other forms of architecture.
 He designed the Stone of Remembrance which was placed in all Imperial War Graves Commission cemeteries and in some cemeteries in England, including some with which he was not otherwise associated.